4 Hours / 4 CEs

 • Intended Audience

-This training is designed for mental health professionals who work at the intersection of psychology and the legal system, with a focus on forensic mental health.
-It is particularly relevant for clinicians involved in areas such as competence to stand trial, criminal responsibility, civil commitment, and risk assessment, as well as those conducting psychological evaluations for legal purposes.
+This training is designed for mental health professionals who work at the intersection of psychology and the legal system, with a particular focus on forensic mental health.
+It is especially relevant for clinicians involved in areas such as competence to stand trial, criminal responsibility, civil commitment, and risk assessment, as well as those conducting psychological evaluations for legal purposes.

 • Experience Level